bhusal-rj/redis/list/list.md

 - LPOP           -   "Removea and return some numbers from the left side.
 If no number remove first"
 - RPOP           -   "Remove and return last number from the right side"
 - LSET           -   "Change the value of specific index. `LSET key 0 26` Change the first value to 26"
 - LTRIM          -   "Remove all elements outside of this range. `LTRIM key start end`.
 Removes all items except values from start to end"
+- LINSERT        -   "Inserts the element at the position before or after the any element"
+- LREM           -   "Removes some element from list `LREM key number_of_instance_to_remove value`" `LREM key -2 25`"Remove 2 instance of 25 moving from right to left" `- indicates right to left and + indicates left to right and 0 means remove all copies`